 Keasbey Memorial Scholarship • Awarded by the Keasbey Memorial Foundation on the basis of academic excellence and a strong record of extracurricular participation for two years of graduate study in England.

-P. L. Kellam Prize • Established in memory of Priscilla L. Kellam, Class of 1983, by her husband.
+P. L. Kellam Prize • Established in memory of Priscilla L. Kellam '83, by her husband.
 Awarded annually to a senior woman, under the age of 25, who has majored in East Asian studies and has traveled or plans to travel to China to further her studies.

 Leavell Memorial Prize—Film • Awarded annually to a senior film student who has done outstanding work in the major, and who best reflects the departmental goals of citizenship, scholarship, and the wedding of theory and practice.